Filtered aggregation functions

 You can use the

-all keywords to expand the usefulness of your
+all keywords to expand the usefulness of your comparison filters.

-or groupings.
 The basic format of a comparison search is:

 <common search tokens> (A vs